 - Peel the potatoes and cut into quarters.
 Smaller potatoes can be halved.

-- Put 1 cup of warm water and a steamer rack in the pressure cooker.
+- Put 1 cup of water and a steamer rack or steamer basket in the pressure cooker.
 Place the potatoes on the rack.

 - Cover, and cook on high pressure for 9 minutes.
 Release the pressure manually.
-Once pressure has finished venting, open the lid and drain the potatoes.
+Once pressure has finished venting, do a manual quick release, open the lid and drain the potatoes.
+Leave the potatoes in the Instant Pot liner, and return the insert to the Instant Pot.

-- Transfer the potatoes to a large bowl.
-Add the butter and mash with a ricer, fork, potato masher, or food mill (I use a ricer).
-Add the warm milk, salt, and pepper if using, and whisk with a fork gently to combine.
-Taste and adjust the seasoning adding more salt and pepper as needed.
+- Add the melted butter and mash the potatoes with a fork or potato masher.
+The potatoes should mash up really easily and fluffy but if you prefer them even smoother, use a food mill or ricer.
+Next, add the warm milk, salt, and pepper if using, and whisk with a fork to combine.
+Taste and adjust the seasoning; adding more salt and pepper as needed.

-To Keep The Mashed Potatoes Warm: Return the insert to the Instant Pot (give it a quick wash if it has a lot of stuck potato pieces).
-Spoon the mashed potatoes into the inner pot, cover, and select the “Keep Warm” setting (make sure you don’t seal the valve).
+To Keep The Mashed Potatoes Warm: Select the “Keep Warm” setting (make sure you don’t seal the valve).
 The potatoes will keep warm and perfectly fluffy for 2 to 3 hours, stirring them once or twice.
 When ready to serve, stir in a bit of warm milk to fluff them up a bit more.

 Tips For The Best Instant Pot Mashed Potatoes